elitetai/interiorshop/README.md

 > - CVC : 242
 > - ZIP : 42424

+*Notes: Do not add image for product listing

 Deployed under Heroku. **[Click Here](https://interiorshop.herokuapp.com/)** (Please wait for it to start up from its dormant state)